 Repentance is the conscious effort to change our lives and turn from those things which create barriers between us, God, and others.
 During Advent we are offered the opportunity to devote time to self-reflection and confess our sins to one of the spiritual fathers at our parish.
 This conversation allows us to reassess our relationships with God and others, and reconcile and reunite with those from whom we’ve grown apart.
 Our thoughts should turn to the miracle of God’s love and forgiveness which Jesus Christ proclaims and to the new life He offers.

 When we fast, we should not only avoid certain foods and entertainments, but we should also avoid anything and everything which tends to control us.
-Fasting is doing without those things which are not essential for our lives.
-It enables us to gain control once again of those things which too often control us, and it provides amazing health benefits.
+Fasting means doing without those things which are not essential for our lives.
+It enables us to gain control once again of those things which too often control us, and it provides amazing benefits to our health.
 It also reminds of what is truly important in life.
 And that is God and our relationship with Him.

 The Holy Bible is the word of God Himself, which reveals Jesus Christ, the Living Word.
 Because it records the story of God’s plan for the salvation of His people, the Bible is essential reading for Christians.
 This is not to say it is the only thing you should read, but it is an essential piece!
 Advent provides an ideal opportunity to read and study the Bible, as well as the lives of saints, writings of the Church Fathers, and other spiritually edifying texts, on a daily basis.